5 Spot-On Tips For Hosting Thanksgiving Or Any Holiday Meal

 - I LOVE this Table Topics Conversation Starter collection from Amazon!
 Click HERE for more information.

 Raise your hand if you have a love affair with Thanksgiving leftovers!
 Everyone at my house sure does!
-In fact, I make sure that I purposely cook extra so that we’ll be sure to have leftovers for those who drop back by over the following weekend.
+In fact, I purposely cook extra so that we’ll be sure to have leftovers for those who drop by over the following weekend.

 Here’s what you’ll need to be prepared for sending leftovers home with others and for any leftovers that you keep yourself: